northwang-lucky/soft-storage/docs/api/type-definition/react-hooks.md

 type StorageState<T, K extends keyof T> = {
   [Key in K]: T[K];
 } & {
-  // Setter is the type of the second item returned by useState.
   [Key in SetterKey<K>]: Setter<T[K]>;
 } & {
   [Key in ResetterKey<K>]: Resetter;